Enum0x539/RedAlert/README.md

 * Generates random coordinates within the given coordinates.

-* Gets the picture of Israel with markers over the alerts location with path lines.
+* Gets the picture of Israel with markers over the alert's location with path lines.

 ## Example code
 ```cs